The White-Headed Mannikin/Munia/Nun

 Physical descriptions

 Light grey beak, white head, neck and breast tinged with buff, chestnut brown body and wings, black-brown tail, and the center of the belly is black.
-Because of their very similar colorations, the White-headed Munia is sometimes confused with the Pale-headed Munia (
+L. m. vietnamensis is slightly darker with a darker head (the head is tawny except for white around each eye), more distinct brown bib and throat, and the black of the belly touches the breast.

 Sexing

-Sexes appear similar, although the white of hen's head may appear more smoky or dull when compared to the cock.
+Sexes appear similar, although the white of hen's head may appear more smokey or dull when compared to the cock.
 The white color on the cock's head becomes more bright and extensive as he ages, however, which is why young cocks are sometimes confused with hens when they are compared to older cocks.
 In addition to having a paler head, the distinction between the buff colored plumage of the hen's chest and the chestnut brown plumage of the flanks is more blended and not as clearly delineated as on the cock.
 Only the cock sings.

 Song

-Beak-clicking precedes the song which is a series of rapidly repeated notes followed by a drawn out whine.
+Beak-clicking precedes the song which is a series of rapidly repeated notes followed by a drawn-out whine.

 Pictures

-If you keep this species and have a photo of your birds to share, please
+If you keep this species and have a photo of your birds to share, please submit your photo for possible inclusion on this site!
+Credit will be given to you.

 Favorite foods

-Various millets, green food,
+Various millets, green food, sprouted seed.

 Natural habitat